Troubleshooting & FAQ

 What you will need

-Using the voltmeter
+Using the Fence Tester

-- The first step to testing any electric fence is for you to use your Voltmeter to take a reading of the fence line.
+- The first step to testing any electric fence is for you to use your fence tester to take a reading of the fence line.
 To do this attach it to the fence line, moving it for laterally to make sure you have good contact, then place the probe into the ground.

 - If the fence has a power drop of between 10 – 20% then it is most probably a problem on the fence line and you should check for vegetation touching the line.
 If it’s a larger drop that would suggest there is a problem with the energiser.